-Mr. Brian S. Colón, Esq New Mexico State Auditor The Board of Directors South Central Regional Transit District Anthony, New Mexico
+Mr. Joseph M. Maestas, P.E.
+State Auditor of the State of New Mexico The Board of Directors South Central Regional Transit District Anthony, New Mexico

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the budgetary comparisons of the general fund of South Central Regional Transit District as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the basic financial statements of South Central Regional Transit District, and have issued our report thereon dated December 14, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the budgetary comparisons of the general fund of South Central Regional Transit District as of and for the year ended June 30, 2023 and the related notes to the financial statements, which collectively comprise the basic financial statements of South Central Regional Transit District, and have issued our report thereon dated December 14, 2023.